D-Bits/Chapman/README.md

 # Chapman

-An interactive, CLI-based program to do ETL work and data migrations with a varity of formats.
+An interactive, CLI-based program to do ETL work and data migrations with a variety of formats.

 ## Key Tools Used